Logo

 Christopher Reeve later made even higher gains for Superman III, though for Superman IV: The Quest for Peace, he decided it would be healthier to focus more on cardiovascular workouts.

-One of the reasons Christopher Reeve could not work out as much for Superman IV was an emergency appendectomy he had in June 1986.
+One of the reasons Christopher Reeve could not work out as much for Superman IV was an emergency appendectomy that he had in June 1986.

 Christopher Reeve found the role offered a suitable challenge because it was a dual role.